-A tilt table test is used to evaluate the cause of unexplained fainting (syncope).
+A tilt table test is used to evaluate the cause of unexplained fainting.

-Your doctor might recommend a tilt table test if you have repeated, unexplained episodes of lightheadedness, dizziness or fainting.
-The test can help determine if the cause is related to your heart rate or blood pressure.
+A health care provider might recommend a tilt table test to evaluate repeated, unexplained episodes of lightheadedness, dizziness or fainting.
+The test can help determine if the cause is related to heart rate or blood pressure.

 Why it's done

-Your doctor might recommend a tilt table test to try to trigger your signs and symptoms — lightheadedness, dizziness or fainting — while your heart rate and blood pressure are being monitored.
+A health care provider might recommend a tilt table test to try to trigger signs and symptoms — lightheadedness, dizziness or fainting — while monitoring heart rate and blood pressure.

-A tilt table test is generally safe, and complications are rare.
+A tilt table test is generally safe.
+Complications are rare.
 But, as with any medical procedure, it does carry some risk.

 - Weakness that can last several hours

-- Prolonged low blood pressure (hypotension) after the test
+- Continued low blood pressure after the test

 These complications usually go away when the table is returned to a horizontal position.